Catherin12/HeadStartArts/themes/starter-academic/content/home/publications.md

 # Order that this section appears on the page.
 weight: 90

-title: Recent Publications
+title: For Your Information
-subtitle: ''
+subtitle: 'Documents and background information about this project'

 content:
   # Page type to display.
 E.g. post, talk, publication...